How to Start a Blog That Makes Money Using WordPress (Step by Step)

 You need to have your website computer files stored on a server that makes it easy for others to access online.
 And honestly, that's about all you need to know to get your first website up and running.

-Bottom line, you need to buy a hosting plan in order to have your WordPress site up and running.
+Bottom line, you need to set up a hosting plan in order to have your WordPress site up and running.

 Luckily, this is SUPER easy to do and only costs a few dollars a month.
 You don't need any technical skills, because I'll show you exactly what you need to do…step by step.